njcleri/nikkos_tools/README.md

 This package contains various modules with functions I (Nikko Cleri) use for my astronomical research.
 This package is broken down as follows:

+spectrum_tools: contains modules to display annotations and highlights of lines on spectra.
+Also includes some rudimentary stacking methods.

 physics_functions: contains various derivations of physical quantities (e.g., star formation rate, luminosity, etc.) as well as some useful unit conversions (air to vacuum wavelengths, photon energy to wavelength, etc.)